-Property taxes remain the primary revenue source, accounting for about 76% of general fund revenue, followed by intergovernmental receipts at approximately 2.8%.
-Tax-collection receipts remain consistent for fiscal 2017: They are continually about 99%.
-We expect budgetary performance to remain strong.
+Management attributes the fiscal 2017 surplus to its watching spending, coupled with continued conservative budgeting and higher-than-budgeted local receipts and expenditure turnbacks.
+Property taxes account for about 76% of general fund revenue, followed by recreation fees at approximately 5%.
+Tax-collection receipts remained consistent for fiscal 2017: They are continually about 99%.